Vinod-Kumar-Koduru/Vinod-Kumar-Koduru/README.md

 - 🌱 I’m currently learning **Full stack**

 - 💬 Ask me about **👋 Hi, I’m Vinod Kumar!
-I’m a student at Annmacharya Institute of Science and Engineering, passionate about honing my skills in web development.
+I’m a student at Annamacharya Institute of Technology and Sciences, passionate about honing my skills in web development.
 Currently, I’m diving into the world of Full Stack development, exploring both front-end and back-end technologies.
 When I’m not coding, you’ll find me experimenting with new tech or enjoying a good cup of coffee. ☕ Let’s build amazing things together!**

 - 📫 How to reach me **vinodkuamar57799@gmail.com**